YaroslavKazeev/prepExDBw3/QA_PREP_EXERCISES.md

 and this week to explain the changes.

 - Was your database already in 2NF / 3 NF?

+My database was not previously in 1NF, because the
+The recipe_steps table contained the text content of each step, which may lead to duplicate values with different PKs.

 - What changes did you have to do to normalize your database?

+I split the recipe_steps table into recipe_steps and steps tables.

 ## Discussion

 - If you want to add thousands of recipes to your database, what challenges do you foresee?

+At this point, the structure is sound, and it will not be more difficult to control the DB.

 - Try to write answers to these questions in text, provide queries and commands when necessary.